Public-Domain-Laboratories/Operating_System/Operating_System/Programs/User_Interface/README.md

 * Composition of the Windows - Compositor
 * Windowing system = Window Manager
 * Display Server: Serving and setting display for the Monitor.
+* Compositor protocol: communication layer with the windows of applications.